mnishiguchi/wordpress_notebook/backup.md

 --

 ### Step 2: Export The WordPress Database
-- Login to the cPanel account of your web server and open the phpMyAdmin.
+- Login to the cPanel and open the phpMyAdmin.
 - Export the database that contains your WordPress installation.
 - The default settings of a Quick export and the SQL format for the export are sufficient for what we need.